 Coaching Director – Develop Code of Conduct and enforcement policies.
 Interface and intervene with coordinators/coaches during the year as needed.
 Manages and collects coach feedback rankings.
 Establish training and development programs for players and coaches during the season and during the off-season.
 Identify training opportunities.
 Schedule clinics for coaches training.
 Manages and oversees placement of players, teams, and coaching assignments with respective Division Coordinators and the registrar.

 Equipment Director – Responsible for purchasing and maintaining Club uniforms and equipment such as soccer balls, nets, goals, first aid kits, etc. Prepare budget for Treasurer before the Feb. deadline.
 Distribute equipment to and collect equipment from coaches as needed.
 Publish and maintain an inventory report.
 Manages the staging of MOD teams in Bonzi as it pertains to countries and assigned sponsor.
+Coordinate with sponsorship to place sponsor logos on jerseys.

 Judicial Coordinator – Maintain the club in good standing with the State of Washington.
 Represent the Club at all meetings regarding rules, conduct of players, and other judicial matters.
 These meetings are scheduled by SYSA and WSYSA.
 Preside at monthly meetings of SYSA Judicial Committee.
 Be responsible for all insurance matters for the Club.